Omlawrence24/react-book-search/README.md

   ### MIT

   ## Description
-  This Site allows the User to type in any key word of thier choice and in return recieve a list books that gives standard Info on said book.
+  This Site allows the User to type in any key word of their choice and in return recieve a list books that gives standard Info on said book.

   ## Table of Contents